COURIER: Contrastive User Intention Reconstruction for Large-Scale Visual Recommendation: Related work

 \subsection{Contrastive learning in recommender systems}

 Contrastive learning methods are also adopted in recommendation systems in recent years.
-The most explored augmentation-based method is augmenting data by dropping, reordering, and masking some features\cite{contras_cikm21,contras_corr21,contras_wsdm23,contras_corr21b}, items\cite{contras_cikm20,contras_icde22,contras_wsdm22,contras_kdd22_x}, and graph edges\cite{contras_sigir21}.
+The most explored augmentation-based method is augmenting data by dropping, reordering, and masking some features\cite{contras_cikm21}, items\cite{contras_wsdm22,contras_kdd22_x}, and graph edges\cite{contras_sigir21}.
 Prediction-based methods are also adopted for recommendation tasks, e.g., BERT4Rec\cite{bert4rec} randomly masks some items and makes predictions.
-However, all these recommender contrastive learning methods concentrate on augmentation and pre-training with ID features, while our method tackles with pre-training of image features.
+However, all these recommender contrastive learning methods concentrate on augmentation and pre-training with ID features, while our method tackles representation learning of image features.
+Several recent works also considered mining users' intents with contrastive learning\cite{intent_ijcai,intent_sigir}.
+Different from our concentration on visual features, they focus on learning with graph structures while image features are not considered.